 IMPORTANT NEWS!
 There are many recent changes to several aspects of the Department of Safety & Professional Services.
 Click here to learn if any of these changes affect your profession.

 Professions Currently Renewing Click the link above for a list of licenses/credentials currentlyopen for renewal.
 General renewal information as well as profession-specific requirements can be found here.Please allow 7-10 business days for your renewal paperworkto be processed.

-Removal of Component Submittal Fee Beginning February 1, 2015, DSPS will no longer charge a $100 plan entry fee for components submitted after the initial building plan has been submitted.
+Removal of Component Submittal Fee Beginning February 1, 2015, DSPS will no longer charge a $100 plan entry fee for structural components submitted after the initial building plan has been submitted.
 If submitted with a current building project, there is a minimum $100 submittal fee.
 If submitted as a follow up to a previously submitted plan there is no additional fee.

 Trades Professions Continuing Education Changes A recent change to the Wisconsin Administrative Code SPS 305 allows an extra 3 months for trades credential holders to complete and submit their required Continuing Education (CE) credits prior to license renewal.
 Previously, all trades credential holders were required to complete their CE credits three months before their renewal date.

 2013 Wisconsin Act 270 2013 Wisconsin Act 270 establishes a Uniform Commercial Building Code (UCBC) for the State of Wisconsin, as well as a Building Code Council for the purpose of reviewing the code and making recommendations to the Wisconsin Department of Safety and Professional Services (DSPS) to keep the UCBC current.
 Click here to read 2013 Wisconsin Act 270.
 Click here for more information about how to submit local ordinances for exemption from the UCBC.